isomerpages/moe-junyuansec/_our-programmes/Direct School Admission (DSA–SEC).md

 </tr>
 </tbody>
 </table>
-<p>Parents and students are encouraged to choose schools wisely based on the student&rsquo;s aptitudes and strengths, bearing in mind the schools&rsquo; academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
+<p>Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
 <p>Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1-4.</p>
-<p>For more information on DSA-Sec, please refer to the MOE website at&nbsp;<a href="https://www.moe.gov.sg/dsa-sec" target="_blank" rel="noopener"><u>https://www.moe.gov.sg/dsa-sec</u></a><br /></p>
+<p>For more information on DSA-Sec, please refer to the MOE website at&nbsp;<a href="https://www.moe.gov.sg/dsa-sec" target="_blank" rel="noopener"><u>https://www.moe.gov.sg/dsa-sec</u></a><br></p>
 <p><strong>SELECTION CRITERIA AND PROCESS</strong></p>
 <p>Students can apply for one or more of the areas, if they meet one or more of the criteria for admission.&nbsp;</p>
 <table>